RedHatInsights/topological_inventory-guides/README.md

 ## Installation

+- Create some root directory
+- Clone these guides into it
 - Switch to `scripts` directory
 - Run [install.sh](scripts/install.sh)
 - Check your `config/database.yml` files if you want custom db name for **topological_inventory** service in repositories (all must point to the same db):